Case Study Questions

 5. Name the major points of vulnerability in a typical online transaction.

-These points are found at the client level, at the server level, and over the Internet communication channels.
-These are where the vulnerability to access confident information is higher, and the places where hackers try to commit a cyber crime.
+The major points of vulnerability are at the client level, at the server level, and over the Internet communications channels.

-15. Briefly discuss the disadvantages of credit cards as the standards for online payments.
+15. Briefly discuss the disadvantages of credit cards as the standard for online payments.
 How does requiring a credit card for payment discriminate against some consumers?

 20. How are the two main types of EBPP systems both alike and different from each other?

 The two main types of EBPP systems, biller-direct and consolidators, are alike because the bill payment process always involves the customer, the biller, the bank, and potentially a third-party processor.
 Both enable bills to be created, delivered, and paid over the Internet.
 Biller-direct systems often use a service bureau to provide the infrastructure necessary to implement the system.
 This may include the review and paying of just a single bill or increasingly, several different bills.
 In biller direct systems, the customer accesses the bill at the biller's Web site.
 Consolidators aggregate all bills for consumers and ideally provide a one-stop bill-paying destination.
 Customers access bills at the Biller Service Provider's consolidated Web site and/or aggregated from multiple sources at a single Customer Service Provider Web site.